 Use Video Enhancer apps to improve video quality on iPhone 11

 Video enhancer apps can improve the quality of video on the iPhone 11.
-They are useful for improving video resolution and reducing shakiness in the footage, removal of background noise, and enhancing contrast and lighting.
+These video enhancer apps are useful for improving video resolution and reducing shakiness in the footage, to reduce background noise, and enhancing contrast and lighting.
 Below we have listed some of our recommended video enhancing apps for your iPhone 11:

 - Filmic Pro